 From there we simply followed the passage, another square shaft that took us all the way to the water’s edge.

 It was like stepping into a surreal dreamscape, coming face to face with some bizarre, post-apocalyptic scene hidden beneath the green fields, the rocks and sheep of the Welsh countryside; a post-industrial Gollum’s Cave.

 A single beam of white light fell through a crack in the rocks, high above us, to illuminate a pyramid on the far side of this subterranean lake; a tower of tin and rust and twisted metal.
 It was impossible to guess how many cars built the stack – or how many washing machines, fridges, wheels and bathtubs.

 Gyfrinach Mine was closed in the 1970s, and for a long time it was used as a secret dumping ground for scrap metal and wreckage from road accidents.
 The mountain of cars was piled so high that it now blocked the shaft they came in through, plugging the entrance to allow nothing more but light: sealing the tomb.

 I looked into the water and saw my reflection as a white glow on the murky green surface.
 There was no knowing how deep the pool went, what hidden material lay sunken on its bed.

-The Pilgrim gazed in awe, and from time to time would scribble some presumably profound observation into his little reporter’s notebook.
-The Outlaw meanwhile, was dusting off an inflatable boat he’d found in one corner of the grotto.
+R gazed in awe, and from time to time would scribble some presumably profound observation into his little reporter’s notebook.
+B meanwhile, was dusting off an inflatable boat he’d found in one corner of the grotto.

 We took turns to float around the pyramid in that little dinghy, paddling frantically with broken planks for oars.
 Then later we climbed back out of the mine, we dried ourselves and hit the road, coming before too long across a real campsite this time; we made a fire and slept content, exhausted but warm, beneath the austere ridge of Cadair Idris.